 A finished deck is a joy to the eye

 Finish the deck with a suitable treatment.
 Pressure-treated timber loses its color over time due to sunlight and moisture.
 With proper maintenance, the product stays good and beautiful for a long time.
 Pressure-treated deck boards can be treated, for example, with tinted or untinted wood oil, wood preservative, or paint intended for outdoor use.
-Pauha deck boards are pre-treated with gray-toned, water-based Teknoshield 4015-00 wood oil.
+Pauha deck boards are pre-treated with grayish, water-based Teknoshield 4015-00 wood oil.
 For the best durability, the treatment should be renewed annually.
 Even during installation, the cut ends of the deck boards should be treated with protective wood oil.
 Wood composite deck boards are maintenance-free and require no treatment.
 Cleaning with water or brushing is sufficient.

 Pauha deck board and dining set in the yard